symphonyoss/ContainerJS/packages/api-specification/README.md

 ## Getting started

-To see the APIs in action within your browser, run `npm start`.
+To view the documentation within your browser, run `npm start`. **N.B.
+The demos may not work as expected - to view the demos, please refer to the following packages:**

+- api-browser-demo
+- api-electron-demo
+- api-openfin-demo

-This same code is used within the Electron and OpenFin API demonstration projects.
+This same code is used within the browser, Electron and OpenFin API demonstration projects.